 In May 2015, the Agency entered into a loan agreement with Rabobank in the amount of \$450,000 (the "AHP Loan") from funds provided by the Federal Home Loan Bank of San Francisco pursuant to the regulations governing the Affordable Housing Program ("AHP").
 Under the terms of the agreement, the AHP Loan bears no interest and the principal is payable in full in 2030.
 The Agency has loaned the proceeds to Orange Cove RAD, a related party.
 See Note 7 for the Notes Receivable from Orange Cove RAD related to this AHP Loan.
-As of December 31, 2017, the outstanding principal balance is \$800,000.
+At December 31, 2018, the outstanding principal balance was \$800,000.